KevCui/tvdb-cli/README.md

 2019-07-03      S2E12   Episode 12
 ```

-- Show `Game of Thrones` series which are continuing:
+- Show `Game of Thrones` series which is continuing:

 ```
 ~$ ./tvdb.sh -c game of thrones
 ```
-No results? that's right!
+No results?
+That's right!